structurely/ecs-autoscale/README.md

 # Defines scaling for individual services.
 services:
-  # This should be the exact name of the service as in the ECS cluster.
+  # Here we specify scaling for the "worker" service.
-  worker:
+  worker:  # This should be the exact name of the service as on ECS.
     # Set to false to ignore service when autoscaling.
     enabled: true